 While this recipe is pretty much a de-constructed plate of spaghetti and meatballs, using ground meat with grated zucchini, tomato sauce, cheese and herbs, it can easily be transformed into a vegan recipe as well.

-Cooked and then ground French lentils instead of meat would trick just about any committed meat eater into believing there is meat in the stuffed pasta shells!
+Cooked and then ground French lentils (my favorite to use in Vegan Meatballs), instead of meat would trick just about any committed meat eater into believing there is meat in the stuffed pasta shells!

 Grated veggies, blended with tomato sauce, fresh herbs and a vegan cheese that melts nicely, makes these easy healthy stuffed pasta shells a much sought after dish for both meat eaters and vegan eaters alike!